uibcdf/coding_rules_and_guidelines/README.md

-# coding_rules_and_guidelines
+# Coding rules and guidelines for the UIBCDF projects
-Coding rules and guidelines for the UIBCDF projects
+...